Donald Trump Is Pushing Smear Of Martin Gugino To Downplay ‘Larger Problems,’ ‘Salon’ Writer Says

 “Conspiracy theorists win if we focus too heavily on arguing the content of the theories.
 The key is to shift away from the ‘what’ to the ‘why.’
 Highlighting the goals of conspiracy theorists — defending racism, spreading confusion — instead puts conspiracy theorists on the defensive.”

 The theory about Gugino stemmed from a segment by One American News Network reporter Kristian Rouz.
-According to The Washington Examiner, several OANN employees in the newsroom have spoken out against the story.
-The publication claims that one source who spoke anonymously said they did not believe Gugino has ties to Antifa and suggested that the story could harm the reputation of the network and, in turn, the journalists and reporters working for the company.
+According to the Washington Examiner, several OANN employees in the newsroom have spoken out against the story.
+The publication cited one source who spoke under the condition of anonymity and said they did not believe Gugino has ties to Antifa.
+They suggested that the story could harm the reputation of the network and, in turn, the journalists and reporters working for the company.

 UPDATE: Pres.
 Trump on Tuesday tweeted a baseless conspiracy that the 75-year-old protester pushed to the ground by Buffalo police 'could be an ANTIFA provocateur.'
 Gugino remains hospitalized; the two officers who shoved him have been charged with assault. pic.twitter.com/DrTGBBsvN9